akinsho/toggleterm.nvim/README.md

 `size` and `direction` are ignored if the command closes a terminal.

+_NOTE_: Once a terminal has been toggled, you have left the nvim context window.
+This means there is no way for this plugin to provide a convinent way to "untoggle" or hide a terminal.
+You will need to add your own mappings (just as if you were using :term) for enterting and exiting a terminal.
+See [Terminal window mappings](terminal-window-mappings) for an example on how to do this.

 #### Caveats

 - Having multiple terminals with different directions open at the same time is unsupported.